 In 2019, the City Council convened an Ad Hoc Water Conservation Committee to evaluate the effectiveness of current water conservation programs and examine whether additional conservation measures were necessary.
 In late 2019, the City Council adopted the recommendations of the Ad Hoc Water Conservation Committee to add or expand 12 new conservation initiatives.
 This included the addition of new staff and a Conservation Coordinator, which was accomplished in 2021.
-Phoenix expects to further expand our conservation programs to include efficiency checkups which began in fall 2023, and to phase in turf removal incentives starting in spring 2024.
-These changes will result in the addition of more staff for implementation.
+Phoenix further expanded the conservation programs to include efficiency checkups, which began in fall 2023, and phased in turf removal incentives which began in spring 2024.
+These changes resulted in the addition of more staff for implementation.